Javi-er/pantheon-upstream-d8-composer/README.md

 This guide is tested with "v3.0.0-rc.16" and works but latest stable release should be dandy.

 ### Trust the lndo.site Ceritificate Authority
-https://docs.devwithlando.io/config/security.html
+After you have started Lando the first time, follow these https://docs.devwithlando.io/config/security.html